search instagram arrow-down

 Migration border Juarez Chihuahua Mexico - El Paso, Texas, United States.

 UPDATE: 06/15/2023- With the summer fast approaching, I’m way behind on book #12, as the screenplays and seemingly endless rewrites are stealing my attention.
 My voracious readers are reminding me daily that I would normally be publishing another novel for a summer read, but not this year, I’m afraid.
-Just know this, that when the next installment of The Forgotten Man series comes out, it will be a gripper!
-Stiletto has his hands full of deadly action from Cuba, to Venezuela, to Iran.
+Just know this: when the next installment of The Forgotten Man series comes out, it will be a gripper!
+Stiletto has his hands full of deadly action from Cuba to Venezuela to Iran.
 It will be worth the wait.

 central american people1